beatrizcepa26/beatrizcepa26.github.io/_pages/experiences.md

 **School of Engineering Board**
 Student Representative.
 Mar 2024 — Present.
-University of Minho.
+University of Minho, Portugal.

 **Course Committee of the Doctoral Program in Informatics**
 Student Representative.
 May 2023 — Present.
-University of Minho.
+University of Minho, Portugal.

 ## Associations